Tuesday, April 30, 2024

 The first thing to notice is the last line, suggesting that a little girl’s fantasies involved being a princess.
 Stop the presses!
 But the narrator figure’s thinking has evolved since childhood; she now recognizes that wishing for the 1830s without racism and without arranged or forced marriages is rather like yearning for the NBA without all the tall guys.
 Nostalgia, especially for a period long before one’s own lifetime, is indeed a “mind’s trick.”

 To be fair, there’s not a lot in the 1830s to get excited about.
 It is certainly passing strange that a song referencing that decade would be included in an album with a title invoking dead poets.
 There were some significant composers (Wagner, Verdi, Berlioz, Chopin, et al.), and the careers of novelists Charles Dickens and George Sand were beginning to take off; Büchner and Gogol wrote plays that are still part of the canon.
 But poets?
-Of the “big six” Romantic poets, however, only Wordsworth was still alive in 1830, and whereas Poe undoubtedly wrote some of the poems for which he is now famous in that decade, most weren’t published until the ‘40s.
+Of the “big six” Romantic poets, only Wordsworth was still alive in 1830, and whereas Poe undoubtedly wrote some of the poems for which he is now famous in that decade, most weren’t published until the ‘40s.
 Walt Whitman was a tween in 1830; Emily Dickinson wasn’t born until December of that year.

 One might almost suspect that the 1830s was chosen as the decade to reference in “I Hate It Here” more because it fit the scansion than for any particular attribute.
 Stuff like that happens sometimes, one might dare to presume.